The ASTC or CAST or unit circle method for finding two angles having a given sin, cos or tan

 The letters mean:

-- A: all three functions, sin, cos and tan are positive
+- A: all three functions, sine, cosine and tangent are positive

 in this quadrant

-- S: only the sin function is positive in this quadrant
+- S: only the sine function is positive in this quadrant

-- T: only the tan function is positive in this quadrant
+- T: only the tangent function is positive in this quadrant

-- C: only the cos function is positive in this quadrant
+- C: only the cosine function is positive in this quadrant

 Next you draw two triangles in standard position